nathan-hyan/wadsmoosh-freedoom/README.md

-# WadSmoosh Plus - IWAD merge utility
+# WadSmoosh Plus - WAD merge utility

-WadSmoosh merges supported IWADs into a single IWAD file that can be played in GZDoom expanding the episode list.
+WadSmoosh Plus merges supported IWADs into a single IWAD file that can be played in GZDoom expanding the episode list.
 This makes it very convenient to play all of classic Doom's official releases and more without relaunching the game with different settings.

 It's fine if you don't have all of the Doom games, eg you have Doom 2 but not Final Doom - WadSmoosh will package up everything it can find.